11 Best Banks of 2023

 Where this bank truly shines is in the fees category.
 Discover is a truly fee-free bank, and you won’t pay a thing for monthly maintenance, overdrafts, or low balances.

-You’ll also have access to more than 60,000 free ATMs, and the Discover Bank mobile app is one of the best-reviewed banking apps available.
+You’ll also have access to over 60,000 free ATMs, and the Discover® Bank mobile app is one of the best-reviewed banking apps available.

 3. Wells Fargo

-Wells Fargo is the third-largest bank in the US and has more branch locations than anyone else (more than 8,000).
+Wells Fargo is the fourth-largest bank in the US and has more branch locations than anyone else (more than 8,000).

-Headquartered in San Francisco, Wells Fargo’s strongest presence is on the West Coast.
-The bank offers deposit accounts, credit cards, loans, retirement planning, wealth management services, and more.
+Headquartered in San Francisco, Wells Fargo’s most substantial presence is on the West Coast.
+The bank offers deposit accounts, credit cards, loans, retirement planning, and wealth management services.

 As far as big, traditional banks go, Wells Fargo is one of the best examples, with plenty of in-person support and financial products available.
-Like most big banks, the downside is there are relatively low savings rates and frequent fees.
+Like most big banks, the low savings rates and frequent fees are the downside.

 But, with an improved mobile banking app platform and a new emphasis on improved customer service, Wells Fargo is making strides.